macvaz/modern-data-stack/README.md

   - HMS (Hive MetaStore): v3.1.3
 ```

 Since the open-source big data ecosystem is vivid, this **modern data stack** is always evolving.
-Currently, only the above projects are integrated but in a near future,  other complementary and promising projects will be considered to be integrated:
+Currently, only the above projects are integrated but in a near future, other complementary and promising projects will be considered:

 ```bash
   - OpenMetadata (data catalog)